slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Confidence relies on pride. pursue authentic pride.
 - Hard work = confidence

-<a id="on-arrogance"></a>HOWEVER... know the frontier between confidence and arrogance.
+HOWEVER... know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*